 - Parents are expected to comply with their Court Orders, including facilitating time with each parent.

 That might seem to be a contradiction in circumstances where the children might be exposed to COVID-19.
 The risk is objective – for instance, it is unlikely you will contract COVID-19 by simply going out your front door, but if changeover used to take place in busy public places then perhaps the parents need to consider alternatives to mitigate and reduce the risk.
 Everyone’s circumstance is different, and we would encourage parents to seek independent legal advice at an early stage to reduce the risk of things ‘blowing up’ down the track.

-If agreement is not reached about varying the parenting Order/arrangements with the other party, or if it is unsafe to do so, we would encourage you to make an Application to the Court.
-Parents should keep the children safe – especially if there is a genuine risk of exposure to COVID-19, but at the same time you should explore alternative options to facilitate a relationship between the children and the other parent.
+If an agreement is not reached about varying the parenting Order/arrangements with the other party, or if it is unsafe to do so, we would encourage you to make an application to the Court.
+Parents should keep the children safe – especially if there is a genuine risk of exposure to COVID-19, but at the same time, you should explore alternative options to facilitate a relationship between the children and the other parent.
 Skype, FaceTime and Facebook Messenger all provide forums for people to make video calls.
-The old fashioned telephone is also a great option!
+An old fashioned telephone is also a great option!

 The Family Relationships Advice Line can provide information, advice and telephone-based Family Dispute Resolution services to assist parents and carers to discuss any issues that arise and help them come to an agreement.
 The Family Relationships Advice Line can be contacted on 1800 050 321 or visit their website.
 Parents and carers can also mediate their differences through Family Dispute Resolution Practitioners as well, who are offering telephone or video-conferencing services too.